The Falcon Pipiristi: Falcon Pipiristi 1

 Komi scholarship published two Komi tales translated to Russian with the title "Сокол Пипиристи" ("Falcon Pipiristi").
-In the first tale, collected from a source in 1912, a man has a wife and three daughters, and asks his daughters which presents he can bring them from the market: the elder asks for an English sarafan, the middle one for a blue sarafan, and the youngest for Falcon Pipiristi.
+The first tale was collected from a source named A. A. Цембер, in 1912.
+In this tale, a man has a wife and three daughters, and asks his daughters which presents he can bring them from the market: the elder asks for an English sarafan, the middle one for a blue sarafan, and the youngest for Falcon Pipiristi.
 The man goes to the market and finds the elders' gifts, for he cannot find this falcon.
 The next time when he goes to the market, the man is asked to bring the elder daughter a "garus" sarafan, the middle daughter a gray sarafan, and the same falcon to the cadette.
 The man brings the sarafans, but cannot find the falcon.
 Thus, the youngest daughter takes some cookies with her and goes to meet a wise old woman and asks her where she herself can find Pipiristi.
 The old woman advises her to go to a certain green meadow and catch Pipiristi, then throw the cookies to distract her pursuers.
 It happens thus, the girl brings the Falcon Pipiristi with, which she wears and goes to church in splendid clothes, amazing the attendees.
 During the mass, she leaves church and goes back home, where the hides the clothes behind the oven, then goes to welcome her family, who has come back from church.
 The family mention the woman at the church, whom the girl feigns ignorance about.
 The next day, the girl goes again to church with the Pipiristi clothes, and again leaves it in the middle of the sermon.
 One of her sisters chases after her and sees the strange woman entering their house.
 The third day, the girl prepares to go to church in the Pipirist clothes, and finds the clothes have disappeared from behind the stove.
 She then goes to meet the same wise old woman, who warns her that she caught the falcon the first time, and may not have the same luck the second time.
 Still, the girl goes to the same meadow with some cookies, captures Pipiristi and rushes back, throwing some food behind herself to deter whoever it is that is chasing after her.
 However, she runs out of food, and her pursuers retrieve the bird, leaving her alone.
 The girl loses Pipiristi and lives in sadness.
+However, the same tale was collected by linguist Dávid Fokos during fieldwork in 1911, with the Komi title pipiristi sekel, from informant Andrej Andrejevies Czember, who heard the tale in Ust-Sysolsk.